Bangladesh Islami Chhatri Sangstha

-Bangladesh Islami Chhatri Sangstha (বাংলাদেশ ইসলামী ছাত্রীসংস্থা) functions as a de facto affiliate organization of Bangladesh Jamaat-e-Islami.
-It stands as the sole Islamic political organization dedicated to female students in Bangladesh.
-The organization was founded on 15 July 1978 through the collaborative initiative of eleven students at Eden Mohila College.
-Today, it maintains committees across a broad spectrum of institutions—schools, colleges, madrasas, public and private universities, medical colleges—as well as at thana, district, and metropolitan levels.
+Bangladesh Islami Chhatri Sangstha (বাংলাদেশ ইসলামী ছাত্রীসংস্থা) is an Islamic political organization dedicated to female students in Bangladesh.
+It is considered a de facto affiliate of Bangladesh Jamaat-e-Islami.

-From 2009 and afterwards, under the administration of the Awami League-led government, the organization encountered significant political pressure.
-Following the dissolution of the Awami League-led government on 5 August 2024, the organization has renewed its activities with fresh vigor throughout the country.
-In addition to its political mission, the organization undertakes a wide array of social initiatives among its student membership.
-Annually, members elect a central president and nominate a secretary to oversee organizational affairs.
-At present, the central presidency is held by Muhtaramah Munjia.
+The organization was founded on 15 July 1978 by eleven students at Eden Mohila College.
+From 2009 onwards, under the administration of the Awami League-led government, the organization faced significant government pressure.
+Following the July Uprising on 5 August 2024, the organization resumed public activities across the country.

+In addition to pursuing its political goals, the organization undertakes social initiatives among its student membership.
+Members annually elect a central president and nominate a secretary to oversee organizational affairs.
+Currently, the central president is Muhtaramah Munjia.
+The organization runs committees in schools, colleges, madrasas, public and private universities, medical colleges—as well as at thana, district, and metropolitan levels.

 History

-On 15 July 1978, the Bangladesh Islami Chhatri Sangstha was established, launching its journey through the initiative of eleven students at Eden Mohila College.
-At its founding, Khondker Ayesha Khatun served as the organization’s central president.
+On 15 July 1978, the Bangladesh Islami Chhatri Sangstha was established by eleven students at Eden Mohila College, with Khondker Ayesha Khatun as the organization's founding central president.

-After the Awami League came to power in 2009, citing security concerns, many of the organization’s leaders and activists were arrested.
-On 4 July 2009, three students were detained; on 17 December 2012, twenty more were taken into custody.
-In 2014, twenty-four members from Khilgaon, Dhaka, and three from the University of Dhaka were arrested.
+After the Awami League came to power in 2009, many of the organization's leaders and activists were arrested, with authorities citing security concerns.
+In particular, from 2013 onward, the organization faced increasing government restrictions, including arrests, remands, and expulsions of affiliated students from institutions.
 In September 2016, a government notification under Prime Minister Sheikh Hasina’s administration banned the organization’s activities in educational institutions.
-Subsequently, arrests continued: four students in January 2017, six in February, and twenty-one in October of that year.
-In October 2019, fourteen members were apprehended across various areas of Pabna District.

-Following the Student-People's Uprising of 2024 and the fall of the Awami League government, the Islami Chhatri Sangstha was once again able to organize protest rallies and expand its presence within educational institutions.
+Following the July Uprising and the fall of the Awami League government, the organization was once again able to organize rallies and expand its presence in educational institutions.

+Government restrictions and ban

+After the Bangladesh Awami League came to power and until the July Uprising, the organization faced various legal actions and restrictions.
+From 2009 to 2016, dozens of students from Khilgaon, Dhaka, and the University of Dhaka were detained or taken into custody.
+In August 2016, the Ministry of Education directed both the University Grants Commission and the Islamic Arabic University to take steps to suspend the activities of the Islami Chhatri Sangstha.
+Following that directive, official letters were issued banning the organization's chapters in numerous colleges, universities, and in fazil (bachelor) and kamil (master) level madrasahs.
+Subsequently, arrests continued: from January 2017 to October 2019, dozens of students were arrested nationwide.

 Objectives

-The organization’s three-point program:
+The Islami Chhatri Sangstha claims to have a three-part program: